UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-Not only can you check `flake8` in a terminal but you can check it in a Jupyter notebook as well.
+Not only can you check `flake8` in a terminal, but you can check it in a Jupyter notebook as well.

 This time I’m going to run `flake8` but in a code cell in our `example` notebook.

-We write almost the same thing we did in our terminal except for this time we precede the code with an exclamation mark:
+We write almost the same thing we did in our terminal except for this time; we precede the code with an exclamation mark:

     !flake8 exponent_a_list.py